frlya/Pong-apo-sem/README.md

 Additional information
 =============
 runOnDesk.sh script sends files to a remote folder with scp command, then connects to mzAPO through ssh (key is needed), changes directory, compiles and runs binary file.\
 In order to use the script you need to change paths to directories, IP addresses and name of the binary file to execute.
+Running the script without editing will not work.
+If you want to use makefile which compiles the code through the postel.felk.cvut.cz server, you need to edit your username inside of the makefile (line 25).